-For a Magnificent Bastard, The Master from Doctor Who gets some pretty brutal Congas.
+For a Magnificent Bastard, The Master gets some pretty brutal Congas.
 First he was stranded on the planet of the Cheetah People where he was infected with a deadly illness, failed in his plan to capture the TARDIS and was killed when the planet was destroyed.
 Then during his sixth incarnation, his hold over the Doctor was broken by Martha Jones's Batman Gambit, Jack Harkness destroyed the source of his power, his dominion over the earth was undone and he was taken captive before being shot dead by his wife.
 During his most recent appearance, he was manipulated by Rassilon into releasing him and the other Time Lords who planned to destroy the universe and ascend to godhood but refused to take the Master with them because they considered him "diseased" and tried to get the Doctor to shoot him.

 Davros has had some nasty Congas as well.
 First his own creations turned on him and killed him but resurrected him for the Time War but his flagship was almost devoured by the Nightmare Child and he was saved by the time travelling Dalek Caan who brought him to the present day where he created a new race of Daleks who made him their slave.
 Then Dalek Caan betrayed him and the Daleks were destroyed as a result.
 When last seen, Davros was stranded onboard his exploding ship, refusing to accept the Doctor's offer to save him.